Kyle-D-Rehak/calculator/README.md

 # calculator
-On-screen calculator using JavaScript, HTML, and CSS
+On-screen calculator using JavaScript, HTML, and CSS created for the Foundations course of The Odin Project.